ThomasMoran/thomasmoran-dev-public/README.md

     ├── package.json
     └── README.md

-1. **`/content`**: Markdown files for blogposts and snippits.
+1. **`/content`**: Markdown files for blogposts and snippets.
 Both sections use the same setup and tech but I wanted them separated.
 You can use this to extend to more sections/post-types.
 Extending will requrire some tweaking in the gatsby-node.js file which is used during build to convert these files to pages.

 2. **`/src/api`**: The serverless functions are placed in here.
 They are build using Gatsby Functions (https://www.gatsbyjs.com/docs/reference/functions/) and run via Netlify Functions using the @netlify/plugin-gatsby plugin.
 The configuration file needed for this is ./netlify.toml